hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/009_secret_of_work.md

 liberation.
 You must remember that freedom of the soul is the goal of all Yogas, and each one equally leads to the same result.
 By work alone men may get to where Buddha got largely by meditation or Christ by prayer.
-Buddha was a working Jnâni, Christ was a Bhakta, but the same goal was reached by both of them.
+Buddha was a working Jnāni, Christ was a Bhakta, but the same goal was reached by both of them.
 The difficulty is here.
 Liberation means entire freedom — freedom from the bondage of good, as well as from the bondage of evil.
 A golden chain is as much a chain as an iron one.